 NOTE—An AP might be detected by a STA if the STA and the AP are on the same channel and in range.

-An AP may set the Member Of ESS With 2.4/5 GHz Co-Located AP subfield to 1 in a Reduced Neighbor Report element in a frame it transmits(#22531), if the reported AP operates in the 6 GHz band and is part of an ESS where each AP in the ESS that is operating in the same band as the reported AP and that might be detected by a STA receiving this frame (irrespective of the operating channel), has dot11MemberOfColocated6GHzESSOptionActivated(#22532) equal to true and also has a corresponding AP operating in the 2.4 GHz or 5 GHz band that is in the same co-located AP set as that AP.
+An AP may set the Member Of ESS With 2.4/5 GHz Co-Located AP subfield to 1 in a Reduced Neighbor Report element in a frame it transmits(#22531), if the reported AP is a 6 GHz AP and is part of an ESS where each AP in the ESS that is operating in the same band as the reported AP and that might be detected by a STA receiving this frame (irrespective of the operating channel), has dot11MemberOfColocated6GHzESSOptionActivated(#22532) equal to true and also has a corresponding AP operating in the 2.4 GHz or 5 GHz band that is in the same co-located AP set as that AP. (#24254, 24261)

 NOTE—This subfield indicates that the reported AP is part of an ESS that has no 6 GHz-only APs that might be detected by a STA receiving this frame.
-This means that all APs operating in the 6 GHz band that are part of that ESS that might be detected by a STA receiving this frame can be discovered in the 2.4 GHz and/or 5 GHz bands.
+This means that all 6 GHz APs that are part of that ESS that might be detected by a STA receiving this frame can be discovered in the 2.4 GHz and/or 5 GHz bands. (#24254, 24261)

 3.2 Definitions specific to IEEE Std 802.11

 TGax Editor: Insert the following definition in this subclause (#CID 24254):

+6 GHz station (STA): A STA that is operating on a channel with channel center frequency between 5.925 and 7.125 GHz.(#24254)

 11.1.4.3.2 Active scanning procedure for a non-DMG STA

 TGax Editor: Change item b), c) and d) in the 2nd paragraph as follows (#CID 24116):

 d) Send a probe request to the broadcast destination address.
 The probe request is sent with the SSID and BSSID from the received MLME-SCAN.request primitive.
-When either the SSID List or Short SSID List or both are is present in the MLME-SCAN.request primitive, send one or more Probe Request frames, each with an SSID one or more SSIDs indicated in either the SSID List or Short SSID List or both, and the BSSID from the MLME-SCAN.request primitive
+When either the SSID List or Short SSID List or both are is present in the MLME-SCAN.request primitive, send one or more Probe Request frames, each with an SSID one or more SSIDs indicated in either the SSID List or Short SSID List or both, and the BSSID from the MLME-SCAN.request primitive.
+A Probe Request frame that contains a Short SSID List element shall have the SSID field of the SSID element set to the SSID of a known AP or set to the one-octet value 128 if the STA does not know any SSID. (#24116)